 - Stuff cookies or cupcakes with it.
 Or top an entire sheet cake.

 - Stir it into cooked oatmeal for a sweet breakfast treat.

 - Use it to fill sweet rolls

-- Or my preferred method, and reason for sweat pants…eat it straight up with a spoon!
+- Or my preferred method, and reason for wearing sweat pants most days 😜…eat it straight up with a spoon!